zdnemz/zdnemz/README.md

 ## 💬 Quote of the Day

 <!-- QUOTEOTD:START -->
-> "You can avoid reality, but you cannot avoid the consequences of avoiding reality."
+> "A man who cannot tolerate small misfortunes can never accomplish great things."
 >
-> — Ayn Rand
+> — Chinese Proverb
 <!-- QUOTEOTD:END -->

 ## 📬 Get in Touch